oruga-ui/oruga/packages/docs/components/Field.md

 ## Field component

-> Fields are used to add functionality to controls and to attach/group components and elements together
+> Fields are used to add functionality to controls and to attach/group components and elements together.

 ```html
 <o-field></o-field>